-Majority of parents cling to the hope that someday their child will miraculously be “normal” and recover from Autism (after all one does hear stories).
-By chance, if they have been told their kid has ‘mild autism’, the hope is even stronger; after all, if it is is mild autism, how bad can it be?
+The majority of parents cling to the hope that someday their child will miraculously be “normal” and recover from Autism (after all one does hear stories).
+By chance, if they have been told their kid has ‘mild autism’, the hope is even stronger; after all, if it is mild autism, how bad can it be?

 - The sooner you accept your child’s Autism, the better it is for the child.

 - Once you get a diagnosis, start early intervention and therapies essential for your child.

 - Start understanding Autism so spend time with your child, read books, attend workshops, do a course if possible, anything to help you get to know your child better.

 - Don’t get caught up in the label and assume things about your child’s abilities, remember even the best doctors in the field are still learning about Autism and there’s no way to gauge your child’s potential, so work hard and your child WILL progress.

 - Develop the art of patience as your child will progress, but sometimes the pace can be really slow and frustrating for you and the child.